Create test profiles create-test-profiles

 Test profiles are required when using the test mode in a journey, and to preview and test your content.

-You can also upload a json file in an existing dataset.
-For more on this, refer to the Data Ingestion documentation.
+You can upload a JSON file into an existing dataset.
+For more information, refer to the Data Ingestion documentation.

 Note that creating a test profile is similar to creating regular profiles in Adobe Experience Platform.
 For more information, refer to the Real-time Customer Profile documentation.